Darep/Beatstream/README.md

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software with only one restriction: selling of the Software, or software and associated documentation files (the "Derived software") derived from it, is only permitted with the permission of the copyright owner.
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software with only one restriction: selling of the Software, or software and associated documentation files derived from it (the "Derived software"), is only permitted with the permission of the copyright owner.

 The above copyright notice and this permission notice shall be included